kumuluz/kumuluzee-graphql/README.md

       mapping: /myCompanyGraphQL
 ```

+### Registering GraphQL application class
+For additional configutation, an application class can be created.
+It must extend `GraphQLApplication` and be annotated with annotation `GraphQLApplicationClass`.
+Inside that class configuration methods can be overridden.
+Currently these settings are supported:
+* custom contexts,
+* custom instrumentations,
+* custom execution strategies,
+* custom request caching with preparsed document provider,
+* custom execution id provider,
+* change endpoint to create GraphQL object per request (if you are using DataLoaders).

+If you are unfamiliar with these settings, you can read `graphl-java` [documentation](https://graphql-java.readthedocs.io/en/latest/index.html).

 ### Registering GraphQL classes

 The `@GraphQLClass` annotation must be used on the classes that define GraphQL related functions.
 All GraphQL